0atman/0atman/CONTRIBUTING.md

 ## My absolute requirements to do great work

-I like to work in an agile environment, where I deliver incremental features on software into production many times a week.
+I like to work in an agile environment, where I deliver incremental software features into production many times a week.

 ## Beyond work, I’m really passionate about